thk2b/xcontrol/README.md

 - 📡 subscribers
 - 💥 actions

 Models store the state.
-They allow reading and writing the state.
+They allow reading and writing state.

 Controllers are Models which prevent directly reading the state.
-Instead, the only way of reading a controller's state by subscribing to it.
+The only way of doing so is to subscribe to it.
 Whenever a controler updates, all the subscribers are called with the new state.

 Subscribers consume a controller's state and cause actions.
 They connect to the store by passing it a function of state.
 Whenever the state updates, the function is called by the controller.